SalishSeaCast/FVCOM-Cmd/docs/subcommands.rst

 .. code-block:: bash

-    $ nemo help prepare
+    $ nemo help run

 ::

-    usage: nemo prepare [-h] [--nocheck-initial-conditions] [--nemo3.4] [-q] DESC_FILE
+    usage: nemo run [-h] [--max-deflate-jobs MAX_DEFLATE_JOBS] [--nemo3.4] [--nocheck-initial-conditions] [--no-submit]

-    Set up the NEMO run described in DESC_FILE and print the path to the run directory.
+                    [--waitjob WAITJOB] [-q]
+                    DESC_FILE RESULTS_DIR

+    Prepare, execute, and gather the results from a NEMO run described in DESC_FILE.
+The results files from the run are gathered in RESULTS_DIR.
+If RESULTS_DIR does not exist it will be created.

     positional arguments:
-      DESC_FILE             run description YAML file
+      DESC_FILE             File path/name of run description YAML file RESULTS_DIR           directory to store results into

     optional arguments:
-      -h, --help            show this help message and exit --nocheck-initial-conditions
+      -h, --help            show this help message and exit --max-deflate-jobs MAX_DEFLATE_JOBS
+                            Maximum number of concurrent sub-processes to use for netCDF deflating.
+Defaults to 4.
+      --nemo3.4             Do a NEMO-3.4 run; the default is to do a NEMO-3.6 run --nocheck-initial-conditions
                             Suppress checking of the initial conditions link.
-                            Useful if you are submitting a job to an HPC qsub queue and want the submitted job to wait for completion of a previous job.
+                            Useful if you are submitting a job to wait on a previous job
-      --nemo3.4             Prepare a NEMO-3.4 run; the default is to prepare a NEMO-3.6 run.
+      --no-submit           Prepare the temporary run directory, and the bash script to execute the NEMO run, but don't submit the run to the queue.
+This is useful during development runs when you want to hack on the bash script and/or use the same temporary run directory more than once.
-      -q, --quiet           don't show the run directory path on completion
+      --waitjob WAITJOB     use -W waitjob in call to qsub, to make current job wait for on waitjob.
+Waitjob is the queue job number -q, --quiet           don't show the run directory path or job submission message

 You can check what version of :program:`nemo` you have installed with: